pkel/ffr-cms/README.md

 - speed: incremental import / do not re-encode images
 - ux: confirmation before deletion of images/posts should  be easy with https://getbootstrap.com/docs/4.6/components/modal/
+- ux: draft posts, excluded from public website.
 - fix: Return proper Etags as soon as opium supports Lwt.t etags https://github.com/rgrinberg/opium/issues/265

+# Sync strategy

+Irmin / ocaml-git seem to have trouble with pushing/pulling from remote repositories.
+The straight-forward connections method (ssh + deploy key) seems to be not supported.

+For the PoC, we can just define the authorative repo to be on the server running the web app.
+Netlify/Gitlab can pull from there.
+Or we do optimistic pull/push from the opium server using git command line interface.

 # Image strategy proposal